holyheld/hh-v1-sdk/README.md

 This method is used to estimate a token value in EUR to proceed with the on-ramping. `convertTokenToEUR` method can also be used in some scenarios/apps where token to be sent is pre-set and not selectable.

-This method also returns `transferData` — a hexadecimal string which can contain token-specific transfer, unwrap or swap data that is passed in off-ramping transaction.

 ```js
 (async () => {
   const result = await sdk.onRamp.convertTokenToEUR(